rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. warning::

- Notice that the reflexive self comparison characteristic :math:`r(x,x)` is set above by default to the median indeterminate valuation value 0; the reflexive terms of binary relation being generally ignored in most of the *Digraph3* resources.
+ Notice that the reflexive self comparison characteristic :math:`r(x \, \succsim \, x)` is set above by default to the median indeterminate valuation value 0; the reflexive terms of binary relation being generally ignored in most of the *Digraph3* resources.

 .. _CoDual-Digraph-label: